Lithic core: Function

+Types of cores

+Cores may be subdivided into specific types by a lithic analyst.
+Type frequencies, as well as the general types of materials at an archaeological site, can give the lithic analyst a better understanding of the lithic reduction processes occurring at that site.

-Lithic Cores may be multidirectional, conical, cylindrical, biconical, or bifacial.
+Cores may be described on the basis of the direction of flake removals, the number of faces with negative flake scars or the general morphology of the core.
+Examples of this include multidirectional, conical, cylindrical, biconical, or bifacial cores.
 A multidirectional core is the product of any random rock, from which flakes were taken based on the geometry of the rock in any pattern until no further flakes could be removed.
 Often, multidirectional cores are used in this way until no obvious platforms are present, and then are reduced through bipolar reduction, until the core itself is too small to produce useful flakes.
 Conical cores have a definite pattern.
 One flake was removed from a narrow end of the tool stone, and this was then used as the platform to take flakes off in a unifacial fashion all around the edge of the rock.
 The end result is a cone-like shape.
 Cylindrical lithic cores are made in a similar fashion, but there is a platform on both ends of the tool stone, with flakes going up and down the side of the cylinder from either direction.